-As indicated in Figure S1, the study site was subdivided into Sections B1, B2, and BF.
-Both B1 and B2 were equipped with three automated static chambers that were opened and closed by means of pneumatic actuators to determine N_2O fluxes during chamber closure.
-While B1 chambers were exclusively used for N_2O flux measurements, headspace air from the B2 chambers was preconcentrated for determination of N_2O isotopic composition.
-BF represents a 1 m \times 1 m section that was treated identically to the B1 and B2 chambers' area regarding fertilizer addition and was used for soil sampling after fertilization in order to keep the ongoing measurements in Sections B1 and B2 undisturbed.
-When no recent fertilizer application had occurred, biweekly soil sampling was conducted at B1 and B2 (see section 2.1.3).
+As indicated in Figure S1, the study site was sub-divided into the sections B1, B2 and BF.
+Both B1 and B2 were equipped with three automated static chambers that were opened and closed by means of pneumatic actuators to determine $N_2O$ fluxes during chamber closure.
+While B1 chambers were exclusively used for $N_2O$ flux measurements, headspace air from the B2 chambers was preconcentrated for determination of $N_2O$ isotopic composition.
+BF represents a 1 m $\times$ 1 m section that was treated identically to the B1 and B2 chambers' area regarding fertilizer addition and was used for soil sampling after fertilization in order to keep the ongoing measurements in the sections B1 and B2 undisturbed.
+When no recent fertilizer application had occurred, bi-weekly soil sampling was conducted at B1 and B2 (see section 2.1.3).